 Use a small aperture

-If you have a high-end zoom lens like a 70-200 f/2.8 or a 300mm f/4, you might be tempted to shoot sunrise pictures with the largest possible aperture.
+If you have a high-end zoom lens like a 300mm f/4, you might be tempted to shoot sunrise pictures with the largest possible aperture.
 Blurry foregrounds and backgrounds are great, right?
-So why wouldn’t you shoot wide open?
+So why wouldn’t you shoot wide open?or a

 Contrary to what you might think, smaller apertures are better when taking sunrise photos.
 First, it helps make sure your entire picture is sharp.
 Bokeh is great on portraits but not so desirable on most landscapes.
 A blurry foreground (thanks to a wide aperture) can distract the viewer and leave the scene feeling kind of mushy as a result.

 Another reason to use smaller apertures, like f/8 or f/11, is that it gives you more control over your exposure.
 Remember, the sun is really bright, so you don’t need to worry about not getting enough light in your picture!
 On the contrary, you actually want to limit the amount of light, especially since you want the foreground to be underexposed.
 A small aperture helps with this.

 The sun moves fast – really fast.
 Or, rather, the earth spins fast.
 That’s what is actually happening when you see the sun come up.
 And just like any time you want to capture motion, you need to use a shutter speed that’s up to the task.
 Slower values like 1/30th and 1/60th will not only make exposure tricky, but result in a blurry sun as it speeds upwards on the horizon.

 I recommend a minimum shutter speed of 1/250th, and even faster if possible.
 1/500th is even better.
 If you are exposing for the sun, you might even use ultra-fast shutter speeds like 1/1000th or more.
 Of course, the foreground will be dim, but that’s fine since you can recover those shadows in post-production.